This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 There is no particular preference for the clownfish tank setup.
 As long as the water parameters and temperature are good, they will live.
 But, if you are planning to decorate it, try a rock and reef setup.
 It will provide them a homely feeling.

 Start by adding some rocks, plants, and hiding spots in the tank.
-You will also need to place some coral reefs and, if possible, anemones.
+You will also need to place some coral reefs (make sure to fix them to rocks or other ornaments properly) and, if possible, anemones.
 Then complete the tank setup by adding a light source for the fish.
 However, make sure not to add too many elements in the tank as clown fish like space.

 Common Diseases That Reduce Clownfish Lifespan